tarof429/stuckathome/kvm/part3_configuring_kvm_network.md

-# Part 3: Configuring KVM Network
+# Part 3: Configuring Network

-Once you login as root, configure the network.
+Once you login to the VM as root, you may want to configure the network.

 1. Edit /etc/sysconfig/network-scripts/ifcfg-eth0.